A Ride on the Petite Ceinture

 In 1874 when Serafina was sent to Paris to investigate the death of a countess, it was a good way to get around Paris, especially during high traffic times.

 In this scene from Murder on the Rue Cassette, Serafina and Rosa take a ride from a stop near their hotel to an apartment in Sixteenth Arrondissement, pretty much across town.
-As usual, Serafina and Rosa have conflicting views of what happened to Elena, a victim who victimizes.
+As usual, Serafina and Rosa have conflicting views of what happened to Elena, the victim of the story—who, in the end, victimizes.

 “Are you mad?
 Why travel again to the place where you were shot?”
 Rosa asked.